Bhanditz/BlackBeanControl/README.md

-# BlackBeanControl - Broadlink RM 3 Mini (aka Black Bean) control script
+# BlackBeanControl - Broadlink RM 3 Mini (aka Black Bean) control script, with added HTTP control capability

 A simple Python 2 script, which uses python-broadlink package.
 It can be used for both, learning and sending IR commands

+Original script by davorf, HTTP control added by mattdy

 ### Installation